basiccube/PizzaTower2000/README.txt

 This is Pizza Tower 2000 - essentially Pizza Tower, but for much, much older systems, and also made in GameMaker 6.

-This ZIP file contains the following:
+This repository/ZIP file contains the following:
 * Pizza Tower 2000 itself
 * The Launcher, used for toggling widescreen mode and switching between characters
 * Pizza Builder, the level editor